 Brown crabs inhabit holes, hide under rocks and other debris.
 They are nocturnal and come out to feed at night.
 During the day they bury themselves but never sleep.
 They stay awake and watch for enemies.
 Octopuses are their main predators although they are fished and frequently farmed.

 #5: Red King Crab

 The red king crab (Paralithodes camtschaticus) is also named the Kamchatka crab and the Alaskan King Crab.
 The red king crab is the largest species of king crab with a carapace of 7 inches and a mass of 6 lbs.
 They are capable of having their carapace reach 11 inches and can weigh as much as 28 lbs although it is rare.
 Red king crabs are named after the color they turn when cooked but can be brownish to blueish red and are covered in sharp spikes.

-Red king crabs are endemic to the Bering Sea, the North Pacific Ocean, and the waters close to near the Kamchatka Peninsula.
+Red king crabs are endemic to the Bering Sea, the North Pacific Ocean, and the waters near the Kamchatka Peninsula.
 In the minds of many, this species is the prime choice of crab and is harvested across the oceans they live in.
 They have been steadily declining in the wild.
 Overfishing, a large number of predators, and global warming are believed to be probable causes.

 #4: Giant Mud Crab

 The giant mud crab (Scylla serrata) is also known as the Mangrove crab, black crab, serrated swimming crab, and the Indo-Pacific mud crab.
 The average carapace of this species is 9 inches but they can get as large as 11 inches and up to 11 lbs.
 They are found in estuaries and mangroves across the Indo-Pacific.